heidelpay/plentymarkets-gateway/README.md

 If the payment is successful, the order is immediately marked paid in your backend.\
 If the payment fails, the order is not created and the customer will be redirected to the checkout page.

+### All payment methods
+* Payments contain the TxnId (which is the heidelpay orderId), the shortId (the id of the transaction which lead to the payment i.e. Receipt, Debit or Capture) and the origin (i.e. heidelpay).
+* In case of an error resulting in the order not being created while the payment has been successful will lead to an unassigned plenty payment with the error message prepended to the booking text.

 ## Issues and Troubleshooting
 If you run into any questions or issues with this plugin please do one of the following: